Towards a Taxonomy of Software Log Smells: Conclusion

 \section{Conclusion}

-In this work, we have reported on a literature survey that has led to the definition of a taxonomy of \emph{log smells}, containing ten log smells and their facets, as well as to the identification of five direct causes of log smells and four consequences for them.
-We have also defined a mapping of log smells (and their facets) to tools detecting and solving them, identifying eight tools that detect different facets from seven log smells and 13 tools that address (and repair) facets from six log smells.
+In this work, we have reported a literature survey that led to the definition of a taxonomy of \emph{log smells}, comprising nine log smells and their associated facets, as well as to the identification of five direct causes of log smells and four consequences for them.
+We also defined a mapping between log smells (and their facets) and tools that repair them, identifying 13 tools that address and repair facets from six log smells.

 The results of our study indicate that logging is prone to issues and smells at all phases, affecting both the logging code and the log files.
-As log smells represent logging issues that hinder the quality of logging, potentially leading to more serious consequences, it is crucial for both developers and researchers to understand, be aware of, and have methods for mitigating them.
-Therefore, we believe the presented overview of log smells, their causes, consequences, manifestations, and automated mitigation strategies is relevant for both industry and academia.
+As log smells represent logging issues that hinder the quality of logging, potentially leading to more serious consequences, it is crucial that developers and researchers understand, be aware of, and have methods for mitigating them.
+Therefore, we believe that the presented overview of log smells, their causes, consequences, manifestations, and automated mitigation strategies is relevant for both industry and academia.

-As part of future work, we plan to investigate selected log smells, by characterizing them with more details and empirically assess their impact in the field.
-We also plan to develop detection and repair tools for the log smells that lack automated solutions to handle them.
+As part of future work, we plan to validate the taxonomy by conducting an empirical Mining Software Repository (MSR) study; the validation will involve examining the logs and logging code of open-source projects to assess whether the specified smells actually appear in practice and to what extent they occur.
+Furthermore, we intend to further explore specific log smells, provide a more detailed characterization of them, and empirically evaluate their impact in the field.
+We also plan to develop tools for the log smells that currently lack automated solutions.